rankingdigitalrights/index2019/app/_companies/baidu/index.md

   title: P15.
 Data breaches
   body: "<p>Baidu disclosed more information about its process to respond to data breaches that includes a commitment to notify users of such incidents.</p>"
 - item:
-  change: positive
+  change: true
   title: P16.
-Encryption of user communication and private content (internet and mobile ecosystem companies)
+Encryption of user communication and private content
   body: "<p>Baidu disclosed that the company uses encryption technologies , although it did not specify what types of data are encrypted and in what way.</p>"
 footnotes: |
   <p>[1] The research period for the 2019 Index ran from January 13, 2018 to February 8, 2019.
 Policies that came into effect after February 8, 2019 were not evaluated in this Index.<br />[2] For Baidu&rsquo;s performance in the 2018 Index, see: <a href="/index2018/companies/baidu">https://rankingdigitalrights.org/index2018/companies/baidu</a>&nbsp;<br />[3] &ldquo;Personal Information Security Specification,&rdquo; November 2017, <a href="https://www.tc260.org.cn/upload/2018-01-24/1516799764389090333.pdf" target="_blank" rel="noopener">https://www.tc260.org.cn/upload/2018-01-24/1516799764389090333.pdf</a>&nbsp;<br />[4] &ldquo;Freedom on the Net&rdquo; (Freedom House, November 2018), <a href="https://freedomhouse.org/report/freedom-net/2018/china" target="_blank" rel="noopener">https://freedomhouse.org/report/freedom-net/2018/china</a>&nbsp;<br />[5] Bloomberg Markets, Accessed April 18, 2019, <a href="https://www.bloomberg.com/quote/BIDU:US" target="_blank" rel="noopener">https://www.bloomberg.com/quote/BIDU:US</a>&nbsp;</p>